 - The absolute best way to improve a recipe in a cooking magazine is with a video on how to make it.

 - It can be a lot easier than you think.
-For example, capturing a screenshare of a Skype call is a very simple and fast way to record an interview.
+For example, capturing a screenshare of a Zoom call is a very simple and fast way to record an interview.

 - Video is recyclable, so later on you can add it to your YouTube channel and your Facebook page, and give it another wind.

-If you have started to use video in your digital magazine, how are you using it and do you think it’s improving the user experience and/or improving your subscriber retention?
+If you have started to use video in your digital magazine, how are you using it, and do you think it’s improving the user experience and/or improving your subscriber retention?